framsouza/eck-saml-hot-warm-cold/README.md

               cpu: 200m
 ```

-The JVM configuration is defined via environment variable, here I am defining 4GB.
-Also I am defining request & limit with the same value to minimize disruption caused by pod evictions due a resources utilization.
-In this example I'm using nodes with 8Gi of memory and 200m cpu.
+The JVM configuration is defined via environment variable, this container will have 4GB of heap space.
+Pay attention in keep  request & limit with the same value to minimize disruption caused by pod evictions due a resources utilization.
+In this example this node has 8Gi of memory and 200m cpu.

 ### Volume SAML metadata